- Print

 Attempts

-Click on the 'i' icon to show all data of this questions, by clicking on the arrow 'used in', you can see in which assessment the question is used
+Click the 'i' icon next to the item title to view all details of this question.
+Then, click the 'Used In' arrow to see which assessments the question is used in.

 Answered